cpldcpu/BitNetMCU/readme.md

 **BitNetMCU** is a project focused on the training and inference of low-bit quantized neural networks, specifically designed to run efficiently on low-end RISC-V microcontrollers like the CH32V003.
 Quantization aware training (QAT) and finetuning of model structure and inference code allowed *surpassing 99% Test accuracy on a 16x16 MNIST dataset without using multiplication instructions and in only 2kb of RAM and 16kb of Flash*.

-The training pipeline is based in PyTorch and should run anywhere.
+The training pipeline is based on PyTorch and should run anywhere.
 The inference engine is implemented in Ansi-C and can be easily ported to any Microcontroller.

 **You can find a detailed report on the project in the `docs/` directory [here](docs/documentation.md).**